The Broads is a National Park family member unlike any other with 200 kilometres of navigable waterways to explore.

 Sometimes there are certain situations or hazards in the Broads which may affect navigation.
-Have a look at our Notices to mariners to see if there is anything that may affect your journey.
+Have a look at our urgent boating news and Notices to mariners to see if there is anything that may affect your journey.

 Safety should always be a priority both in and around the water.
 There are simple precautions you can take which will help you avoid trouble.

 The Broads are tidal rivers which means that the height of the water is changeable depending on the tides.
 Often it is necessary for larger boats to wait for low tide to get under certain bridges.
 Tides are particularly important on Breydon water.
 We have tide tables for you to refer to so you can plan your journey in advance, and information on bridge heights which should make things a little easier too.

 Information provided in water depths and navigation notes is split into Northern and Southern Rivers.
 For each river and reach there are the notes highlight hazards that may need to be considered.